arzam16/kernel_acer_b1_a71_xdavidwu/README.md

+# Warning!

+This repository contains non-free (proprietary) components.
+You can find the list of them in [non-free.txt](https://github.com/arzam16/kernel_acer_b1_a71_xdavidwu/blob/master/non-free.txt).

 ## Introduction

 This is the kernel source code for Acer Iconia B1-A71.
 It is based on the B1-710 source package (Linux 3.4.x), including patches to make it work.
 Thanks [superdragonpt](https://forum.xda-developers.com/member.php?u=5238428) from XDA Developers and [xdavidwu](https://github.com/xdavidwu) for your contributions.

+## Toolchain

+This kernel could be successfully built with GCC 4.9.4 toolchain from [Linaro](https://releases.linaro.org/components/toolchain/binaries/latest-4/arm-linux-gnueabihf/).

 ## Building